endel/colyseus-ranked-matchmaking/README.md

 - Once a compatible group is found, a room is created for them, with their seats reserved
 - The clients then connect to the actual room, and disconnect from the lobby.

-The `gameServer` must define the both the intermediary room and the actual game
+The `gameServer` must define both the intermediary room and the actual game
 room:

 ```typescript